 Looking at your work and comparing it to what you know you meant gives you some of the most important feedback you can get.

 It can help to have some highly trusted and sharp people in your life who can serve as extra eyes to recognize your flaws in expression.
-(Or your magical moments of hitting the target exactly.)
+(Or recognize your magical moments of hitting the target exactly.)

 Personally, one of my favorite ways to get this kind of “feedback” is with music composition practice.